dafacto/startwithbitcoin/_resources/03_earning_interest.md

 permalink: earning-interest-with-bitcoin.html
 title: Earning interest with bitcoin
 short_title: Earning interest with bitcoin
-intro: A list of businesses who pay interest on deposited bitcoin, just like a traditional savings account.
+intro: Businesses who pay interest on deposited bitcoin, just like a traditional savings account.
 ---

-In recent years, a number of businesses have emerged that offer something similar to a traditional savings account.
-You deposit bitcoin, and they pay you interest in bitcoin!
-When deciding whether to use these services, keep in mind that they, in turn, lend out your bitcoin to earn interest required to pay you!
-So there's risk involved.
+These businesses pay interest on deposited bitcoin, just like a savings account.
+In order to pay you interest, they in turn lend out your bitcoin to other businesses, and so there's risk involved.

 - {% include resource-cryptocom.md %}